graniticio/granitic/doc/tutorial/004-data-capture.md

 and visit [http://localhost:8080/artist](http://localhost:8080/artist) to see what happens when you execute a GET request.

-We'll want to allow a called to specify _which_ artist they'd like details for.
+We want to allow the caller of this endpoint to specify _which_ artist they'd like details for.
 Open <code>endpoint/artist.go</code> and add the following struct to the end of the file.

 ```go